Previous Chapter: Next Chapter:

 James gazed out of his window into the evening sky, his hands resting gently against the windowsill.
-A part of him, if he was honest, had wanted to do nothing, to just go home and pretend nothing had ever happened, but he just couldn’t quite bring himself to just leave it.
+A part of him, if he was honest, had wanted to do nothing, to go home and pretend nothing had ever happened; but he just couldn’t quite bring himself to leave it.
 It went against the grain.
 Eventually, he had come to a decision.
 He would try to help, but if there was nothing he could do, or if it looked like it might go badly for him, he would leave.

 He stepped back from the window for a moment, taking a second to change.
 Dark clothing, as before.
-He chose a hoodie, pulling the hood down over his face and pulling the string ties to bunch the fabric up over his face, leaving him just enough room to see.
+He chose a hoodie, pulling the hood down over his face and pulling the string ties to scrunch the fabric up over his face, leaving him just enough room to see.
 He took a breath.
 His parents were downstairs, watching a movie.
 Not much chance of either of them moving for the next hour or so.
 Bex was in bed, a story read to her, and a glass of water already set up by her bedside.
 If he was going to leave, now was the time.
 He returned to the window and pulled it open, then breathed deep again.

 One… Two… Three.

 James threw himself through the window, squeezing his eyes shut as if diving into a freezing pool.
 As before, he willed himself upwards as fast as his power could carry him.
 By the time he had the drive to will his eyes open, the streets were but tiny lines below him, illuminated by the sparse lights of cars and streetlights.
 He felt that momentary thrill, that giddy high of pure, positive vertigo, and pushed it from his mind.
 More important things at hand.
 He turned himself towards the place the text had specified, then pushed himself into the gloom at speed.